 - Strategies for assessing abuse potential of novel compounds as well as new formulations of marketed compounds

-Trained in internal medicine, Judy began her pharmaceutical career in 2001 as a clinical pharmacologist at Gruenenthal GmbH, a German pharmaceutical company primarily focused on the development of innovative pain medications.
-In 2003, Judy took on the project leadership of Gruenenthal’s development of abuse deterrent formulations (ADFs) and an internal working group tasked with developing Gruenenthal’s expertise in abuse liability assessment as well as monitoring the rapidly evolving regulatory landscape surrounding the development of these new products.
+Judy began her pharmaceutical career in 2001 as a clinical pharmacologist at Grunenthal GmbH.
+In 2003, Judy took on the project leadership of Gruenenthal’s abuse deterrent formulations (ADFs) program and an internal working group tasked with developing expertise in abuse potential assessment as well as monitoring the rapidly evolving regulatory landscape surrounding the development of these new products.

-Judy graduated as a Dean’s Scholar from UCLA School of Medicine in 1993 and then completed the Internal Medicine residency program at Santa Barbara Cottage Hospital in 1996, serving as chief resident in her final year of training.
+- Completed the Internal Medicine residency program at Santa Barbara Cottage Hospital, serving as chief resident in her final year of training

 - Graduated as a Dean’s Scholar from UCLA School of Medicine, in recognition of research in geriatric medicine